-- DO NOT enter, approach, or touch areas or vehicles that may be energized. - Notify your FirstEnergy electric company through 911. - Instruct occupant(s) to drive the vehicle far away from the line if this can be done safely. - If the vehicle cannot be moved, instruct the occupants to stay put until FirstEnergy utility crews give the all clear.
+- DO NOT approach, touch, or enter areas or vehicles that may be energized. - Notify your FirstEnergy electric company through 911. - Instruct occupant(s) to drive the vehicle far away from the line if this can be done safely. - If the vehicle cannot be moved, instruct the occupants to stay put until FirstEnergy utility crews give the all clear.
 Staying in the vehicle is their BEST protection against electric shock.